DavidBK/shampoo/Node/Basics.md

 }
 ```

-Create a function called `downloadTextFiles` that get an array of urls and return an array of strings.
+Create a function called `downloadTextFiles` which get an array of urls and return an array of strings.

 You can test your function using this example: